cooperhancock/classroom_management/README.md

 # classroom_management

+This website is an attempt to create a classroom management and reservation system for a university.

 ## Local Setup

 This project uses Docker and NodeJS v14.
 You will need to install both of these.